Asynchronous Gibbs Sampling: Examples

-It took substantially longer for $\nu$ to reach equilibrium with the Asynchronous Gibbs sampler: this is a result of caching.
-Before we implemented caching, the Asynchronous Gibbs trace plot for $\nu$ looked similar to the sequential-scan trace plot, but the algorithm ran substantially more slowly due to time spent computing the relevant sum.
-Note also that caching helps to ensure that all variables take a similar amount of time to sample, which is needed to ensure that the parallel chain is approximately time-homogeneous.
-An example due to Murray Pollock (personal communication) has demonstrated that violating time-homogeneity in a systematic way can sometimes introduce additional bias into the algorithm.
+It took substantially longer for $\nu$ to reach equilibrium with the asynchronous Gibbs sampler: this is a result of caching.
+Before we implemented caching, the asynchronous Gibbs trace plot for $\nu$ looked similar to the sequential-scan trace plot, but the algorithm ran substantially slower due to time spent computing the relevant sum.
+Trace plots for $\nu$ can be seen in Figure \ref{fig:vvb-trace} in Appendix \ref{apdx:vvb-plots}.
+Note also that caching helps to ensure that all variables take a similar amount of time to sample, which is needed to ensure that the asynchronous chain is time-homogeneous -- an assumption of our analysis in Appendix \ref{apdx:conv}.

-Given the massively faster run time, Asynchronous Gibbs appears to outperform multicore sequential-scan Gibbs sampling.
-We were unable to acquire a cluster with more hardware on which to test our algorithm at larger scale -- thus, the high end of its actual capability remains unknown.
-To summarize this example, Asynchronous Gibbs sampling produces output that appears to have sufficient Monte Carlo accuracy for the real-world problem at hand.
-The resulting chain mixes poorly, though not much more so than the standard Gibbs sampler.
-Thankfully, the real-world problem only demands minimal precision: the main factors of interest in the original analysis are the signs of the individual components of $\v{\mu}$ and $\v{\gamma}$.
-The output of Asynchronous Gibbs sampling was sufficient for these purposes, and in this problem the benefits of parallelism and speed outweighed the potential costs associated with slower mixing.
+To evaluate whether the output produced by asynchronous Gibbs was meaningful, we compared it to the output produced by standard sequential-scan Gibbs sampling.
+Both algorithms mix poorly, but produce similar distributional estimates for $\v\mu$ and $\v\gamma$, which were the primary unknowns of interest -- an important outcome in an unsupervised setting where cross-validation is not immediately available.
+Thus the output of asynchronous Gibbs sampling was sufficient for these purposes, and in this problem the benefits of parallelism outweighed the additional implementation complexity.

-\subsection{Jacobi Sampling and Approximate Asynchronous Gibbs}
+\subsection{Jacobi sampling and approximate asynchronous Gibbs}

-We now illustrate a way in which Asynchronous Gibbs sampling without a Metropolis-Hastings correction can fail.
-The example here is due to \textcite{johnson15} (personal communication).
-Suppose that we have a Gibbs sampler on $\v{ \theta } = (\theta_1, ..,\theta_m)$ with target distribution $\pi \dist[N]_m (\v{0}, \m{\Sigma})$.
+We now illustrate one way that asynchronous Gibbs sampling without a Metropolis-Hastings correction can fail.
+This is example is originally due to \textcite{johnson13} -- we study it in the setting of exact asynchronous Gibbs, under simulated parallelism with fixed deterministic communication schemes.
+Let $\pi(\v{x}) \~[N](\v{0}, \m\Sigma)$ be the target distribution.

-Consider the following partially synchronous sampler with workers $( w_1, .., w_m )$, each of which updates one coordinate.
-Initialize arbitrary $(\theta_0^0, .., \theta_m^0)$ and, in parallel, update the following: